wp-plugins/ad-inserter/readme.txt

 *   Search Pages
 *   Archive pages

+For display positions Before Excerpt and After Excerpt you can also specify comma separated list of excerpt numbers.

 Ad Inserter is perfect for displaying AdSense or Amazon ads.
 It can also be used to display various versions of <a href="https://support.google.com/adsense/answer/65083?ctx=as2&rd=2&ref_topic=23389">AdSense ads using channels</a> to test which format or color combination performs best.

 Support for Special Code Blocks:

-*   Header scripts (tab H)
+*   Header scripts (tab #)
-*   Footer scripts (tab F)
+*   Footer scripts (tab #)

 Wrapping divs for code blocks have 'code-block' and 'code-block-N' classes which can be used for custom styles.
 Class name can be changed in Ad Inserter settings.

 To configure syntax highlighting go to Ad Inserter Settings (tab #) and choose theme.

+You can also easily copy settings from one block to another.
+Click on the Import/Export icon next to block name field.
+Select and copy encoded settings for the source block to the clipboard and paste them into this field of the destination block.
+Check the **Import settings** checkbox for the destination block and save settings.

-**WARNING:** Test selection, Copy and Paste functions with the syntax highlighting editor do not work on mobile devices.
+**WARNING:** Text selection, Copy and Paste functions with the syntax highlighting editor do not work on mobile devices.
 If you need these functions you can temporarily swich to **Simple editor** using the checkbox above the code box.

 == Installation ==